cemu-project/Cemu/BUILD.md

 You may also need to install `libusb-1.0-0-dev` as a workaround for an issue with the vcpkg hidapi package.

-At Step 3 in [Build Cemu using cmake and clang](#build-cemu-using-cmake-and-clang), use the following command instead:
+At Step 3 in [Build Cemu using CMake and Clang](#cmake-and-clang), use the following command instead:
    `cmake -S . -B build -DCMAKE_BUILD_TYPE=release -DCMAKE_C_COMPILER=/usr/bin/clang-15 -DCMAKE_CXX_COMPILER=/usr/bin/clang++-15 -G Ninja -DCMAKE_MAKE_PROGRAM=/usr/bin/ninja`

 #### For Fedora and derivatives: